The Importance of Flu Shots during the COVID-19 Pandemic

 Getting a flu vaccine is more important than ever during 2020-2021 to protect yourself, your family and your community from the influenza virus.
 A flu vaccine this season can also help reduce the burden on our healthcare systems responding to the COVID-19 pandemic and save medical resources for care of COVID-19 patients.

-It is recommended that everyone get a flu shot by October 31, if possible.
+It is recommended that everyone get a flu shot if possible.

 Who should get a flu shot?